ChALkeR/safer-buffer/Readme.md

 New commits, if tested, won't land new usage of unsafe Buffer API this way.
 _Node.js 10.x also deals with that by printing a runtime depecation warning._

+### Would it affect third-party modules?

+No, unless you explicitly do an awful thing like monkey-patching or overriding the built-in `Buffer`.
+Don't do that.

 ### But I don't want throwing…

 That is also fine!